Looking for some of the best free Zoom backgrounds for your next virtual meeting?

 Explore our mini-library of some of the best professional Zoom background images and home office background images, and download the ones you like for free.

 Add the downloaded image to your Zoom library.
 To add use the + sign.

 We’ve included a few living room ones, which will help establish that you are at home, but perhaps at a nicer home (or at least cleaner) than you actually have.

 And we’ve tossed in a couple of fun ones if you want to show off your non-moving model roommate.
 Who doesn’t want to have a chiselled roommate hanging out on the couch?

 Importance Of Beautiful Office Backgrounds On Zoom

 Our homes are often not as well-organized as wed like them to be.
 If you have toddlers or if you're living alone who hasn't had the time to clean, there may be things in the background that you don't want your colleagues or clients to see.
 It is not exactly the ideal setup to sell oneself as being professional and trustworthy.
 But beautiful office background for Zoom (or Google Hangouts) solve this issue.
-All you have to do is pick a background you like (we've got a ton of Zoom backgrounds below that you can download for free) or have something branded that shows off your business and helps spread that extra awareness.
+All you have to do is pick a background you like (we've got a ton of high resolution Zoom backgrounds below that you can download for free) or have something branded that shows off your business and helps spread that extra awareness.

 It's a great way to hide the mess and highlight what's important.